Here’s the 5 things I’m hoping will change in 2018 regarding ACL.

 One) The ACL Analytics user interface (UI) finds a good plastic surgeon.

-7/22/18 Update: I just noticed that the print issue I mentioned in the above post was fixed.
-Mostly.
+7/22/18 Update: I just noticed that two issues I mentioned in the post have been fixed (closing a tab and the print issue).
+Well, the print issue has been mostly fixed.
 I posted details on the above post…

 Many auditors tell me that one struggle they have with using ACL is that it’s hard to remember how to use it.
 Because they aren’t using it every day, they say they have to relearn some of the key functions over and over.
 It’s just not intuitive.
 The interface looks as old as ACL itself (25+ years).